By Libby Esterle, Senior Account Executive

 As our country began social distancing and sheltering-in-place due to the COVID-19 crisis, I decided to “treat” myself to a new Dutch oven, figuring I would be ramping up my cooking efforts over the next several weeks/months.
 While I already own a larger version, I wanted something a bit smaller and lighter weight and, if I’m being completely honest, I also wanted a little something new just for me.

-After some online research, I finally settled on a white 4-quart version from a company I hadn’t heard of before: Marquette Castings (turns out finding that particular size was trickier than I anticipated).
+After some online research, I finally settled on a white christian dating online from a company I hadn’t heard of before: Marquette Castings (turns out finding that particular size was trickier than I anticipated).
 Fortunately, the reviews were good, the lifetime warranty great and the quality was superior to my larger version (I believe this is a case where you get what you pay for and the extra $30 I spent on this one was worth every penny).

 In a nutshell, it was everything I expected it to be—and then something more.
 Nestled among the expected care instructions, were some other clever, funny and memorable tidbits, including: